Cardiff

 The Best 9 Cheap Things to do in Cardiff on a Tight Budget

 Located only 2 hours from London via rail or car, Cardiff is the capital city of Wales and the United Kingdom's eleventh largest city.
 Visited by 18 million tourists per year and known as the 'City of Arcades', it has the biggest concentration of Victorian, Edwardian and modern-day indoor shopping arcades in Britain.
-With history stretching back to the Roman occupation of Britain, there is plenty to see and do for free in Europe's smallest and newest capital cities.
+With a history stretching back to the Roman occupation of Britain, there is plenty to see and do for free in Europe's smallest and newest capital cities.

 In this blog post we list: